How much do duplicate hunter education cards cost?

 How can duplicate hunter education cards be requested?

-Duplicate cards can be requested by submitting a completed Duplicate Hunter Education Card Request Form (pdf) by mail (ODFW, ATTN: Hunter Education Duplicate, 3406 Cherry Ave NE, Salem, OR 97303), fax (503-947-6009) or in person at any ODFW office that sells licenses.
+Duplicate cards can be requested by submitting a completed Duplicate Hunter Education Card Request Form (pdf) by mail (ODFW, ATTN: Hunter Education Duplicate, 4034 Fairview Industrial Dr. SE, Salem, OR 97302), fax (503-947-6009) or in person at any ODFW office that sells licenses.

 How do I pay for a duplicate hunter education card?